 Certain crimes in Lubbock apply to “registrants” and “dispensers” of controlled substances.
-Most people charged with commercial crimes are doctors or pharmacists.
+Most people charged with commercial drug crimes are doctors or pharmacists.

 A “registrant” is a person who is registered with the Texas Department of Public Safety to manufacture, distribute, prescribe, possess, analyze, or dispense a controlled substance.
 A “dispenser” is a licensed health care professional, clinic, pharmacist, or pharmacy that dispenses controlled substances.